* Yen jumps after Japanese official says it has weakened enough

 By Sophie Knight and Ian Chua

-TOKYO/SYDNEY, May 20 (Reuters) - The yen reversed from a 4-1/2-year low against the dollar on Monday after Japan's economy minister suggested the government might be satisfied with its current level, following a sharp decline over the past six months.
+TOKYO/SYDNEY, May 20 (Reuters) - The yen bounced off a 4-1/2-year low against the dollar on Monday after Japan's economy minister suggested the government might be satisfied with its current level, following a sharp decline over the past six months.

 Just last Friday, the dollar reached a 4-1/2-year high of 103.32, while the euro hovered near a 3-1/2-year peak of 132.78.